ZarChi123/CMS-Practicals/Assingment 1 Learning Journey/README.md

 **Student ID:** 14211290

-###Wordpress CMS
+### Using WordPress for Healthy Eats Singapore Website

 For this assingment , I have decided to create a blog post that is centered around achieving healthy goals for the citizens of Singapore, with focus on young adults.The website goes beyond dining recommendations.
 It delves into the world of nutrition with informative articles, blog posts, and resources tailored to the Singaporean context.
-From discussing the benefits of local superfoods to providing practical tips for maintaining a balanced diet in the bustling urban environment, this strive to be a reliable source of health-related information.
+From discussing the benefits of local superfoods to providing practical tips for maintaining a balanced diet in the bustling urban environment, this strive to be a reliable source of health-related information.Our website, accessible at [HealthyEats Singapore](https://dev-zarchiooa1.pantheonsite.io/), is your virtual companion on a journey to discover nutritious and delightful options within the vibrant culinary landscape of Singapore.

 ### Content Explanation